briancray/badassgraphs/README.md

 ## Why use it?

-* The same data format can be used for all graphs produced by BadAssGraphs
+* The same data format can be used for aany graph produced by BadAssGraphs
 * Style it with CSS - Applies no inline styles and has clear class names like .all-series and .bottom-axis
+* Easy to attach mouse events to points
 * Very customizable

 ## What kind of graphs can it make?